AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 ```

 ## Merge forward and reverse reads
 Now DADA2 merges the forward and reverse ASVs to reconstruct our full target amplicon requiring the overlapping region to be identical between the two.
 By default it requires that at least 12 bps overlap, but in our case the overlap should be much greater.
 If you remember above we trimmed the forward reads to 250 and the reverse to 200, and our primers were 515f–806r.
-After cutting off the primers we're expecting a typical amplicon size of around 260 bases, so our typicaly overlap should be up around 190.
+After cutting off the primers we're expecting a typical amplicon size of around 260 bases, so our typical overlap should be up around 190.
 That's estimated based on *E. coli* 16S rRNA gene positions and very back-of-the-envelope-esque of course, so to allow for true biological variation and such I'm going ot set the minimum overlap for this dataset for 170.
 I'm also setting the trimOverhang option to `TRUE` in case any of our reads go passed their opposite primers (which I wouldn't expect based on our trimming, but is possible due to the region and sequencing method).

 ```R
 merged_amplicons <- mergePairs(dada_forward, derep_forward, dada_reverse, derep_reverse, trimOverhang=TRUE, minOverlap=170)